4lexist/NbaGameScore/README.md

 ### Nota Bene

-This is of course not an official way to calculate game score, and it seems that EPSN's plus/minus and Winamax's one differ a little sometimes so there might be a score difference of 0,15 or 0,30.
+This is of course not an official way to calculate game scores, and it seems that EPSN's plus/minus and Winamax's one differ a little sometimes so there might be a score difference of 0,15 or 0,30.